 - Had at least 6 unserved convenience zones.

 - Had at least 75 percent of all convenience zones unserved.

 - Was located in a region designated as “rural.”

 Eligible proposed pilot project must serve at least one of the following:

 - At least 3 unserved convenience zones.

 - One or more convenience zone impacting at least 30 dealers.

 - A rural region.

-- Handling fees, paid on a per-container basis, to recycling program operators near large grocery stores.
+- Handling fees, paid on a per-container basis, to pilot project recyclers.

 - Processing payments, paid on a per-pound basis, to program operators to help cover the costs of collecting and recycling materials that would not otherwise be economic to handle.